-Strategic Financial Operational Where consideration of risk appetite can be focused New products and services to develop Community groups or markets to pursue, target or avoid Activities likely to damage brand and reputation High-profile acquisition, merger or recruitment High-profile partnerships or investors Variations in financial performance, debtor levels, credit scores, etc. Budgeted investment in specific areas with expected outcomes Capital levels and expenditure Variety of sector-specific financial ratios Research and development investment Health, safety and well-being goals Quality targets Customer feedback measures Business Interruption goals Information and cyber security measures Compliance breaches Environmental, Social and Governance (ESG) targets.
-Aims "We have no appetite to partner with organisations that could tarnish our reputation."
+Strategic Financial Operational When risk appetite considered Innovation and development of new products and services Community groups or markets to pursue, target or avoid Activities likely to damage brand and reputation High-profile acquisition, merger or recruitment High-profile partnerships or investors Variations in financial performance, debtor levels, credit scores, etc. Budgeted investment in specific areas with expected outcomes Capital levels and expenditure Variety of sector-specific financial ratios Research & Development investment Health, safety and well-being goals Quality targets Customer feedback measures Business interruption goals Information and cyber security measures Compliance breaches Environmental, social & governance (ESG) targets Aims "We have no appetite to partner with organisations that could tarnish our reputation."
 "We have a low appetite for debt, want to reduce current borrowings and be clear of debt in 2 years."
 "We want to maintain positive customer feedback for 90% of all transactions."
-KRIs Monitor due diligence information for supplier sign-off, new and ad-hoc payments, contract controls, referral sources, expenses, etc. Overdraft levels, loan repayments, contracts agreed, expenditure and cashflow plans and reports, etc. Levels of feedback sought, responses to structured feedback requests, complaints received and upheld, ad-hoc reviews, etc.
+KRIs Monitor due diligence information for supplier sign-off, new and ad-hoc payments, contract controls, referral sources, expenses, etc. Overdraft levels, loan repayments, contracts agreed, expenditure and cash flow plans and reports, etc. Levels of feedback sought, responses to structured feedback requests, complaints received and upheld, ad-hoc reviews, etc.